AdobeDocs/audience-manager.de-DE/help/using/features/segments/trait-recommendations.md

 ### Beispiel 1 - Ähnlichkeitsbewertung Niedrige Eigenschaften

-Angenommen, die beiden Eigenschaften A und B besitzen eine Population von 1.000.000 [!UICONTROL UUID]s, 25.000 [!UICONTROL UUID]s, von denen beide Eigenschaften besitzen.
+Given two traits A and B, let's say each of the traits has a population of 1,000,000 [!UICONTROL UUID]s, 25,000 [!UICONTROL UUID]s of which qualify for both traits.
-Mit der obigen Formel ergibt sich Folgendes Ergebnis: 25.000/1.975.000 = 0.012.
-Dies ist ein niedriger [!UICONTROL Trait Similarity Score], die beiden Eigenschaften sind sehr unterschiedlich.
+Using the formula above, this will result in: 25,000 / 1,975,000 = 0.012.
+This is a low [!UICONTROL Trait Similarity Score], the two traits are very dissimilar.

 ![](assets/Trait-Recommendations-Low-overlap.png)

 ### Beispiel 2 - Eigenschaftsähnlichkeitsbewertung

-Wenn dieselben Eigenschaften A und B 400.000 [!UICONTRL uuids]enthielten, die beide Eigenschaften erfüllen, ist der [!UICONTROL Trait Similarity Score] weitaus höhere Wert:
+If the same traits A and B had 400,000 [!UICONTRL UUID]s that qualify for both traits, the [!UICONTROL Trait Similarity Score] is much higher:
-400.000/1.600.000 = 0.25
+400,000 / 1,600,000 = 0.25

 ![](assets/Trait-Recommendations-High-overlap.png)